intsystems/relaxit/demo/README.md

 ```bash
 conda activate relaxit-demo
 ```
-## Additional experiments setup<a name="experiments"></a>
+## Additional experiments<a name="experiments"></a>

-For additional demo experiments we have implemented a VAE.
+For additional demo experiments we have implemented VAEs with different latent discrete distributions from **Just Relax It**.
 We borrowed it from the [pytorch repo](https://github.com/pytorch/examples/tree/main/vae).

-**Goal:** implement VAE with different latent discrete distributions

-## Usage <a name="usage"></a>

-1. To run the additional demo code, you should firstly train all the models and save their results.
+1. To run the additional demo code with VAEs, you should firstly train all the models and save their results.
 Run the following:
     ```bash
     # VAE with Gaussian Bernoulli latent space
     python vae_gaussian_bernoulli.py